oracle-livelabs/apex/forms-to-apex-adb/3-setup-database-objects/3-setup-database-objects.md

     ![Data Insert File](images/run-now-ddl.png " ")

 5. Object creation Script output is visible on the page after execution.
-You can see the total number of statements executed and the total number of errors encountered (see “Statements Processed,” “Successful,” and “With Errors).
+You can see the total number of statements executed and the total number of errors encountered (see "Statements Processed", "Successful" and "With Errors").

     ![Data Insert File](images/successful-ddl.png " ")